 It is not uncommon for employers to promise all sorts of things at interview to get a new employee on board, only to let those promises drift once they start work.

 Whilst it might seem fairly immaterial to an employer that they have failed to pay for promised training or deliver agreed bonuses, it can leave an employee feeling quite disgruntled.

-At the very best, this can lead them to be more inclined towards ‘presenteeism’; if they feel you have under-delivered they may feel entitled to do the same.
-At worst, they may just look to ‘jump ship’ to another job that promises what they were looking for in the first place.
+At the very best, this can lead them to be more inclined towards 'presenteeism'; if they feel you have undelivered the might feel entitled to do the same.
+At worst, they may just look to 'jump ship' to another job that promises what they were looking for in the first place.